May 19, 2012 Topics: Instantious hot water heaters; Roof membr...

 Three things have happened that have brought Radon to the forefront of public attention.
 The first is a bit of an odd story.
 Nuclear industry workers are constantly monitored for radioactivity as a workplace precaution.
 One day one worker in the US set off the alarms, not as he was leaving work but as he was coming to work.
 They traced the source back to his home and residential Radon concern was born.

-The fact that this man had been exposed to high enough concentrations of Radon for the very sensitive detectors at work to pick it up were related to a change in our building of houses -- energy conservation and the cutting down of wild driven air drafts flowing through houses.
+The fact that this man had been exposed to high enough concentrations of Radon for the very sensitive detectors at work to pick it up were related to a change in our building of houses -- energy conservation and the cutting down of wind driven air drafts flowing through houses.
 Energy conservation didn't create the Radon, but tight houses without good ventilation caused all kinds of pollutants to collect in houses.
 Tight houses with heavy exhaust ventilation could actually increase Radon ingress by creating suction on the soil under the house.
 (This is one reason why balanced air change systems are recommended for modern houses -- change the air without creating negative or positive pressures.)

 Measuring Radon